 How is gross receipts tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate gross receipts tax rate to the customer.
-This tax is collected by the business who then sends it to the New Mexico Taxation and Revenue Department.
+When a business sells a taxable product or service, the business charges the appropriate gross receipts tax rate to the customer.
+The business collects this tax and then sends it to the New Mexico Taxation and Revenue Department.

 How much gross receipts tax is charged?

 The gross receipts tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.

 In addition to the statewide tax, there are additional local sales taxes that may be added by counties and municipalities.
 To find gross receipts tax rates, see the New Mexico Taxation and Revenue Department’s sales tax rate map.